Come visit Dr Matt at Facebook!

 When so-called "honest" assertiveness basically boil down to just being blunt, "emotional honesty" becomes a gross misnomer.
 The sharp edge of bluntness is softened by benevolence when assertive statements are accompanied with honest emotions (see page 196).

-Paradoxically, some helping professionals perpetuate the practice of blunt blurting about black and gray emotions; they teach clients to send “I” messages that can easily be laced with foul feelings.
-The “I” message system mostly involves ME telling YOU . . . that YOU are making ME ANGRY: “I feel very annoyed when you chew your food that way!”
+Paradoxically, some helping professionals perpetuate the practice of blunt blurting when one is wallowing in black and gray emotions; they teach clients to send “I” messages that can easily be laced with foul feelings.
+The “I” message system mostly involves ME telling YOU . . . that YOU are making ME ANGRY or ANNOYED or OFFENDED: “I feel very irritated and offended when you chew your food that way!”
 This is done in the name of “owning your feelings,” but regrettably does NOT include . . . “owning your betrayals.”

 The false application of "emotional honesty," likely occurs due to the false assumption that emotions are morally neutral, and thus feeling emotion in any form is a natural occurrence.
 Of course, naturally flowing with one's nature is a good thing, but from which "nature" is the "flow" coming from? (see page 205).
 By failing to make a distinction between pure white emotions versus betraying emotions of black & gray, therapists unwittingly validate foul feelings; curiously, it never occurs to some helping professionals to “help” clients get rid of dishonest emotions at the root (see page 136).